 Structural liquidity refers to the level of reserves that would have existed if Norges Bank had neither supplied reserves to the banking system nor withdrawn reserves from the banking system.
 Given the level of structural liquidity, Norges Bank must provide reserves or withdraw reserves from the banking system in order to maintain the desired level of reserves.

-The system for managing bank reserves in Norway is a quota-based system which comprises two elements.
-First, Norges Bank seeks to maintain the total quantity of reserves in the banking system at a specific level.
+Norges Bank seeks to maintain the total quantity of reserves in the banking system at a specific level.
 This level may vary over time.
-Second, the banks that have access to Norges Bank’s standing facilities receive interest only on a certain portion of reserves – a quota – at the key rate.
+The banks that have access to Norges Bank's standing facilities receive interest only on a certain portion of reserves – a quota – at the key rate.
 Deposits in excess of the quota bear lower interest – at the reserve rate.
 The quota is calculated as follows:

 - Norges Bank determines the sum of all the quotas in all the groups (the total quota).

 - The banks are divided into three groups according to Norges Bank's settlement system (NBO).

 - All the banks in a group will be assigned the same quota.

 - The aggregate quota of each group is set by the respective groups' share of total assets.